AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 The key ideas for this solution are:
 ----------------------------------------

-- A BGP session establishes between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface in the same VPC or different VNets
+- A BGP session establishes between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface in the same VPC.

 - Data plane traffic also runs between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface without a tunnel protocol such as IPSec and GRE.

 Prerequisite
 ====================

-- This feature is available for 6.3 and later. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.3
+- This feature is available for 6.3 and later. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ Aviatrix Controller to at least version 6.3.

 - In this example, we are going to deploy the below VPCs in AWS:

-  - Transit VPC (i.e. 10.1.0.0/16) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled
+  - Transit VPC (i.e. 10.1.0.0/16) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled.

   - Spoke VPCs (i.e. 192.168.1.0/24 and 192.168.2.0/24) by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in each cloud portal.
 Moreover, feel free to use your existing cloud network.

-- Third-party cloud instance has high throughput supported
+- Third-party cloud instance has high throughput supported.

 1. Deploy Aviatrix Multi-Cloud Transit Solution
 =================================================